-It is necessary to transfer personal information from the United Kingdom or the European Economic Area (the “EEA”) or to an international organization in order to provide our attorneys with access to clients' personal information to enable them to provide legal services, wherever they are located, and for related purposes including updating and enhancing our records, analysis to help us manage our practice, statutory returns, legal and regulatory compliance, the administration and management of the Firm's global IT systems and our other legitimate business interests.
+It is necessary to transfer personal information from the United Kingdom or the EEA to a country outside the EEA (or to an international organization) in order to provide our attorneys with access to clients' personal information to enable them to provide legal services, wherever they are located, and for related purposes as set out in this Privacy Statement, including updates and enhancements to our records, analysis to help us manage our practice, statutory returns, legal and regulatory compliance, the administration and management of the Firm's global IT systems, and our other legitimate business interests.

 Notification of Changes